Trinnov Audio - home cinema processors & amps

 The major advantage of the Altitude platform is processing power - all Altitudes have at least 10x the power of off-the-shelf DSPs used by other brands.
 This gives far greater scope for precision audio corrections, greater resolution, and higher timing accuracy.

 The platform is also remarkably upgradable.
 HDMI cards have been updated as the format has evolved.
-Channel counts have increased - the Altitude 32 now supports 36 channels, or up to 64 with the expansion unit; the Altitude 16 now has 20.
+Channel counts have increased - Altitude 32 now supports 36 channels, or up to 64 with the expansion unit; Altitude 16 now has 20.

 Altitude 16 surround processor